dpo007/psDrugWars/readme.md

 ## Requires :clipboard:

-- :computer: Powershell Version 5.1 or newer.
+- Powershell Version 5.1 or newer.
-- :triangular_ruler: A console window of at least 120 x 25.
+- A console window of at least 120 x 25.

 ## Usage :computer: